cncf/cncf-fuzzing/README.md

 and it can be used to find reliability and security issues.
 The technique is traditionally used by security researchers to find security vulnerabilities, however, fuzzing has become more integrated into the software development lifecycle and is increasingly being used by developers.

-This includes many CNCF projects and some example CNCF projects that use fuzzing include:
+CNCF projects that use fuzzing include:
 - [Envoy](https://github.com/envoyproxy/envoy/tree/main/test/fuzz)
 - [Fluent-bit](https://github.com/fluent/fluent-bit/tree/master/tests/internal/fuzzers)
 - [Linkerd2-proxy](https://github.com/linkerd/linkerd2-proxy/blob/main/docs/FUZZING.md)